railsuser2014/openobject-doc-book-en/3/3_9/entries_at_the_start_of_a_year.rst

 For each account that needs to be reopened, enter account data (debit or credit) in the journal.
 For this operation, go to the menu :menuselection:`Accounting --> Journal Entries --> Journal Entries` and select a miscellaneous journal.

+.. tip:: Import

     You can also use OpenERP's generic import tool if you load the balance of each of your accounts from other accounting software.

-You might create a csv file with the first line:
-        "Account","Effective date","Journal","Name","Period","Debit","Credit"
-And the data lines like this:
-        "1000","2011-01-01","Opening Journal","Opening Balance Entry","01/01 - 01/01",0,53828

-Go to the menu :menuselection:`Accounting --> Journal Entries --> Journal Items`.
-While the form is still in List view, click :guilabel:`Import` from the :guilabel:`Other Options` section at the bottom right of the list.

 ..
 Copyright © Open Object Press.
 All rights reserved.